NaikVedhas/LinkedIn/README.md

 ## 🚀 Overview

-A sophisticated LinkedIn clone featuring a sleek dark UI theme, built with cutting-edge web technologies.
+A sophisticated LinkedIn clone featuring a light UI theme, built with cutting-edge web technologies.
 This platform replicates LinkedIn's core functionality while adding custom features and optimizations for an exceptional user experience.

 ## 🌐 Live Demo